Museum visitors cuddle among a series of giant woolen coral forest sculptures

 Pod Worlds

 A series of small vitrined Pod Worlds, each invoking a miniature coral universe.
 These works contain complex and delicate pieces by some of the Crochet Coral Reef project’s most skilled and beloved crafters.
 Some of the Pods are all crocheted in yarn; others are made from beaded pieces resembling small Byzantine gems.
 Several are made from plastic, and these works sit on a bed of “plastic sand” harvested from the Great Pacific Garbage Patch.
 Two Pods are crocheted from electroluminescent wire, designed for military applications such as lighting the insides of tanks.
-There are 13 Pod Worlds in all, and exhibitions may include all, or a fewer number, depending on available space.
+There are 14 Pod Worlds in all.
+Exhibitions may include all, or a fewer number, depending on available space.
 [Dimensions: Each Pod World vitrine is 15 inches x 15 inches x 15 inches.
-Each work rests on a wooden base mounted on a wall.]
+These may be mounted on pedestals or on a wooden base cantilevered off the wall.]

 Hanging Works